ETAP Forum in Washington, D.C.

-- A technology developer seeking a better understanding of the Internet public-policy landscape to help drive proactive technology design.
-The IEEE Internet Initiative brings technologists into Internet public-policy discussions, boosting their awareness of issues and processes and increasing their influence.
+Technology developers seeking a better understanding of the internet public-policy landscape to help drive proactive technology design.
+The IEEE Internet Initiative brings technologists into internet public-policy discussions, boosting their awareness of issues and processes and increasing their influence.

-- A policy expert seeking reliable technical guidance to make informed Internet public-policy decisions.
+Policy experts seeking reliable technical guidance to make informed internet public-policy decisions.
 IEEE is uniquely suited as a neutral, credible forum that can help ensure trustworthy technology solutions and best practices in Internet policymaking.

-This event follows the IEEE End-to-End Trust and Security Workshop for the Internet of Things being held on 4 February 2016.
+This event follows the IEEE End-to-End Trust and Security Workshop for the Internet of Things that was held on 4 February 2016.

 |Start Time||End Time||Tentative Program||Speakers|

 |9:15 am||9:35 am||Keynote Presentation — Technical — Designing Privacy into Internet Protocols||Juan Carlos Zuniga|

 |9:35 am||9:55 am||Keynote Presentation — Policy — Achieving a Secure and Resilient Cyber Ecosystem: A Way Ahead||Peter Fonash|

 |10:00 am||10:55 am||Panel — Overview of issues highlighted at the End-to-End Trust and Security for the Internet of Things Workshop||Provided from IoT Workshop 4/4/16|

 |11:05 am||12:00 pm||Panel — Privacy, security, and innovation challenges in different aspects of IoT: transportation, health, Smart Cities, and Precision Agriculture|| Oleg Logvinov (moderator)

 |12:00 pm||12:30 pm||Rapid fire round-up of key issues from all participants||Clint Andrews|